BatchClayderman/Cryptography-Schemes/SchemeIBMEMR/README.md

 ### ``SchemeIBBME.py``

-This is the implementation of the IBBME cryptography scheme (``Privacy-Aware and Security-Enhanced Efficient Matchmaking Encryption``) in Python programming language based on the Python charm library, referring to the official implementation from [https://github.com/xuehuan-yang/PSME/blob/main/src/00_aibbme/00_aibbme.py](https://github.com/xuehuan-yang/PSME/blob/main/src/00_aibbme/00_aibbme.py).
+This is a possible implementation of the IBBME cryptography scheme (``Privacy-Aware and Security-Enhanced Efficient Matchmaking Encryption``) in Python programming language based on the Python charm library, referring to the official implementation from [https://github.com/xuehuan-yang/PSME/blob/main/src/00_aibbme/00_aibbme.py](https://github.com/xuehuan-yang/PSME/blob/main/src/00_aibbme/00_aibbme.py).

 ```
 @article{sun2023privacy,